shiro0309/AttractingContributors-Mahjong/README.md

 5. Jinro
 6. Torikawa Ponzu and Sake
 7. beef jerky
+8. sakiika
-8. Kahlua and Milk
+9. Kahlua and Milk
-9. Lemon-dou
+10. Lemon-dou
-10. spicy baked or fried mochi chips in this shape, horoyoi
+11. spicy baked or fried mochi chips in this shape, horoyoi